UniFi NAS Buyer's Guide 2026: The Best UNAS for Small Business

 Read the full UNAS Pro 4 review →

-With hardware covered, the next determinant in the buying decision is the software platform every UNAS device runs: UniFi Drive.
+With hardware covered, the next factor in the buying decision is the software platform all five SMB models run: UniFi Drive.

 How Does UniFi Drive Compare to Synology DSM?

-UniFi Drive offers simple, license-free file storage and backup managed inside UniFi Network, while Synology DSM provides advanced features like Docker containers, virtual machines, and over 100 native applications.
+UniFi Drive offers simple, license-free file storage and backup within the UniFi ecosystem, while Synology DSM provides advanced features like Docker containers, virtual machines, and over 100 native applications.

 UniFi NAS devices run UniFi Drive, a storage platform focused strictly on file sharing, camera archiving, and backup.
 Synology's DiskStation Manager (DSM) is a mature, application-layer operating system.